Find courses

 EO Mandatory Reporting: It Takes All of Us!

-Office of Access & Equity - Equal Opportunity Type of course EO Mandatory Reporting Training
+Office of Access & Opportunity - Equal Opportunity Type of course EO Mandatory Reporting Training

 Description: Attention all Faculty and Staff!
 Are you interested in contributing to App State’s mission to create an environment free of discrimination and harassment?
 If so, you are invited to join Equal Opportunity for an essential session.
 To discuss employees' obligations for mandatory reporting.
 You will gain the knowledge and skills necessary to accurately receive and report incidents of prohibited conduct and receive resources.